napalm-automation/napalm-logs/docs/index.rst

 Starting a Client
 +++++++++++++++++

 The client structure depends on how you start the napalm-logs daemon.
-If the security is disabled (via the CLI option ``--disable-security`` or through the configuration file as ``disable_security: false``), the client script is as simple as:
+If the security is disabled (via the CLI option ``--disable-security`` or through the configuration file, where the ``disable_security`` field is set as ``false``), the client script is as simple as:

 .. code-block:: python